 Ten second appointments

-(Appointment drop-ins) – many wineries in order to satisfy county requirements for their tasting room permits have to be by appointment only and there are reasons why the county has these tasting limits.
-Of these “appointment only” wineries, some will accept the “10 second appointment” *if* they are not busy and do not have a gated driveway.
+(Appointment drop-ins).
+Many wineries in order to satisfy county requirements for their tasting room permits have to be by appointment only and there are reasons why the county has these tasting limits.
+Of these “appointment only” wineries, some will accept the “10 second appointment” *if* they are not busy and do not have a gated driveway (or their gate is open at the time).

-This means if you drop by and if they are not busy typically they will take you in for a tasting and you may need to sign their “appointment book”.
-Often these wineries are located on the Napa Valley floor and have good signage in front of their winery.
-The smaller wineries in the surrounding hills are generally stricter about needing prior appointments and you need to make the appointment ahead of time.
+This means if you drop by and if they are not busy typically they will take you in for a tasting.
+Often these wineries are located on the Napa Valley floor and have prominent signage in front of their winery.
+The smaller wineries in the surrounding hills are generally stricter about needing prior appointments, requiring an appointment ahead of time.
 Technically any appointment only winery needs to have you call in from offsite to make an appointment.
-In any case, you should call ahead if you know a winery has an appointment only policy.
+In any case, especially for same day requests, it is the proper etiquette to call ahead if you know a winery has an appointment only policy.

 Winery Tours

-Some wineries have daily scheduled tours – typically these are held at the larger wineries.
+Some wineries have daily scheduled tours; typically these are held at the larger wineries.
 Not all wineries have tours.
 Most of the time you need to pre-arrange tours ahead of time, especially with the smaller wineries.
 Tours typically will visit caves (if on site), fermentation tanks and may include a walk through of the vineyards.
 Tastings may occur during the actual tour, or there may be a formal sit down tasting at the end.
+Tours may be either private for your party or hosted with other guests.

 Tour Companies

 Wine tourism “drives” the Napa Valley.
 Many tour companies offer a wide variety of services ranging from private customized small party tours to tours conducted in larger vehicles for bigger groups.
-Tours use a variety of vehicles ranging from Limos, Suburban’s, Classic Cars, and Jeeps to driving the customer’s vehicle.
-There are other ways to see the wine country – consider hot air balloon rides, kayaking, helicopter, small airplane or bicycling.
+Tours use a variety of vehicles ranging from limousines, suburban’s, classic cars, jeeps, electric vehicles and even tuk-tuks.
+Some are licensed to drive rental cars.
+There are other ways to see the wine country; consider hot air balloon rides, kayaking, stand up paddleboarding, a gondola ride, by helicopter, small airplane or by bicycle.

-When choosing a tour, determine who will be driving and their particular knowledge of the valley, what types of wineries you will be visiting and always confirm what will be included on the tour (i.e. lunch and or tasting fees).
+When choosing a tour, determine who will be driving and their particular knowledge of the valley, what types of wineries you will be visiting and always confirm what will be included on the tour, i.e. lunch, tasting fees or gratuities.

 Customized tours often connect the wine enthusiast with smaller, off the beaten path appointment only wineries where you typically meet with the owner or winemaker.
-Larger groups are often, but not always, limited to wineries that don’t require appointments and the level of service is not usually as intimate.
+Larger groups are often, but not always, limited to larger wineries and the level of service is not usually as intimate.
 To join Dave on one of his tours, please visit: Dave’s Napa Valley Wine Tours

 Storing and Shipping Wine

-Several third party shippers available in the Napa Valley are: Buffalo Shipping, Stagecoach Express (will pickup wine locally from physical locations within the Napa Valley – wineries, hotels B&B’s etc) and Napa Mail Center; all are located in the city of Napa.
+Several third party shippers available in the Napa Valley are: Buffalo Shipping, Cartons & Crates, Stagecoach Express (will pickup wine locally from physical locations within the Napa Valley – wineries, hotels B&B’s etc) and All American Mail Center; all are located in the city of Napa.

-Several locations in the valley will store wine for you on an ongoing basis.
-55 Degrees in Napa has storage facilities for a variety of wine storing needs and the Rutherford Wine Vault in St Helena has specialized wine storage lockers – typically used by collectors and select wineries to store some of their finest bottlings.
+Several locations in Napa Valley will store wines for collectors and wine enthusiasts.
+55 Degrees Napa Valley in St. Helena has storage facilities for a variety of wine storing needs and the Rutherford Wine Vault in Rutherford has specialized wine storage lockers typically used by collectors and select wineries to store some of their finest bottlings.

 Traffic

 One credo we’ve heard a number of times regarding Napa wine tasting is to make only right turns.
-This is more relevant to Highway 29 rather than the usually less crowded Silverado Trail.
+This is more relevant to Highway 29 rather than Silverado Trail which doesn’t have a center lane.
 A portion of the “wine strip” south of St. Helena has a center turn lane.
-We say use it and make left turns if needed!
+Use it and make left turns if needed!

 Website Age Logins

 This is based on customer honesty as you can easily bypass this requirement.
-A very few number of wineries (typically large corporate owned ones) in order to “satisfy” legal requirements have Age Logins on their websites.
-They ask you to choose your age usually from drop down Day, Month & Year menus.
+Some wineries in order to “satisfy” legal requirements have age logins on their websites.
+They ask you to choose your age usually from drop down day, month & year menus.
 If you choose an age less than 21 the website refuses you entry.
-Some ask you to choose the country you live in – they will deny access to their site if you choose certain countries.
+Or ask if you are age 21 or older.